 Please describe what new knowledge and skills you expect to gain through the Scholarship.

-Please describe any research you have already undertaken in this area, including any publications and any contact with your potential supervisor
+Please describe any research you have already undertaken in this area (or other areas), including any publications and any contact with your potential supervisor.

 Please provide examples from your studies or extra-curricular activities that demonstrate your particular capability to complete a PhD.

 References are required from two academic and one personal referee.
 Academic referees should fill out the referee report template available from the Rutherford Foundation referee web portal, while the personal referee should respond in the form of a reference letter.
 Referee reports should be uploaded directly to the on-line referee web portal.

 Please enter the names and contact details of three referees who have agreed to provide a reference for you.
 When you have entered the referee names, and ensured that they are willing to provide the Rutherford Foundation with a reference for you before the application closing date of 05 August 2021, you need to select “SEND EMAIL”.
 Upon selecting “SEND EMAIL”, an automatic email will be sent to your referee with a URL access link to a web portal where the referee can upload the reference.
 It is prudent for you to check that the referees have received the invitation to review your application and the URL link.
 Occasionally, the email that is automatically generated when selecting “SEND EMAIL” is inadvertently identified as spam and ends up in a referees ‘junk’ folder in their email client.
 If this happens, please ask your referee to contact the Rutherford Foundation.